Guy Debord Chronology

 1961.
 Critique of Separation.

 1962.
 Exclusion of opportunist artist elements (German “Spurists” and Scandinavian “Nashists”) marks the SI’s development in a more radical political direction.
-Newer members during this period include Raoul Vaneigem (Belgian), Attila Kotányi (Hungarian exile), René Viénet (French), and Mustapha Khayati (Tunisian).
+Newer members during this period include Raoul Vaneigem (Belgian), Attila Kotányi (Hungarian exile), René Viénet (French), Mustapha Khayati (Tunisian), and Gianfranco Sanguinetti.

 1964.
 Contre le cinéma.
-Debord moves in with Alice Becker-Ho, his wife for the rest of his life.
+Debord begins living with Alice Becker-Ho, his partner and then wife for the rest of his life.

 1967.
 Publication of Debord’s The Society of the Spectacle and Vaneigem’s The Revolution of Everyday Life.

 1968.
 May 1968 revolt.
 Agitation by SI-influenced Enragés group triggers street fighting and occupation of universities, which in turn inspires a nationwide wildcat strike: within two weeks virtually all the factories of France are occupied by over ten million workers.
-Situationists and Enragés push for extension and radicalization of this movement, against the Communist Party and labor union bureaucrats trying to stop it.
+Situationists and Enragés push for extension and radicalization of this movement (against the Communist Party and labor-union bureaucrats desperately trying to stop it).
 Following its defeat they escape to Belgium to avoid the temporary repression and write Enragés and Situationists in the Occupations Movement.

 1969-1970.
 While post-May notoriety inspires the formation of numerous “pro-situationist” groups around the world, the SI itself goes through various internal crises.